 Creating a business plan is an essential place to start, it sets the foundations for your business and will help to clarify effective strategies.
 It may seem obvious to start with planning, but this is so often overlooked in the development of businesses.

 An effective eCommerce business plan will address the short-term and future expectations of your business venture and must address the methods and strategies for reaching important goals.
-The importance of such a plan should not be understated; they can help companies to maintain focus and as a result, achieve greater success.
+The importance of such a plan should not be understated; it can help companies to maintain focus and as a result, achieve greater success.

-An eCommerce plan will typically include detailed information and focus on growth, timelines and financial goals as well as potential roadblocks and contingency strategies.
+An eCommerce plan will typically include detailed information and focus on growth, timelines, and financial goals as well as potential roadblocks and contingency strategies.
 To create an effective business plan, here are some best practices to consider:

 – “Reason for being” or Business case – What’s your pitch?